How Pregnancy May Affect Your Car Accident Injury Claim

 Car crash injuries while pregnant may also lead to post-birth injuries, having serious implications for the life and health of both mother and child.

 Due to the additional, and most likely emergency, care of an expecting mother involved in an accident, medical costs are likely to be a lot higher than cases involving accidents with similar injuries to non-pregnant women.
-The cost of an emergency cesarian section alone may be significant.
+The cost of an emergency cesarean section alone may be significant.

 Additionally, there are future costs of care to consider if the injuries to both mother and child were significant.
 If an emergency delivery was necessary due to the accident, there is a higher likelihood of birth defects in the child that may require more medical care in the future.